-The European Medical Device Regulation (EU MDR) is drastically changing the regulatory framework for Medical Devices.
-One of the new major challenges is the increased focus on clinical evidence and post-market surveillance (PMS).
+The European Medical Device Regulation (EU MDR) is drastically changing the regulatory framework for medical devices.
+One of the new major challenges is the increased focus on clinical evidence and Post-Market (or Marketing) Surveillance (PMS).

-From now on, medical device companies are forced to place more focus on gathering clinical and safety-related data says Emergo in a recently published article.
+From now on, medical device companies are forced to focus more on gathering clinical and safety-related data says Emergo in a recently published article.
 This increases the strain on operations and affects the cost of research and development and market access.
 Post-Market (Marketing) Surveillance will become a very important part of the healthcare approval process for any CE-certified medical device, which will require manufacturers to understand and execute on a new and relatively complex process.
 To make it easier, we've created an overview of everything you need to know right here.

 But why has medical device PMS become such an integral part of the regulatory framework?
 And why should we embrace the EU MDR Post-Market Surveillance requirements for medical devices rather than question them?

 A couple of years ago, a European breast implant manufacturer was sanctioned for selling non-medical grade implants.
 It created a global health scare.
 More than 30.000 women were recommended to remove their implants and many suffered serious health problems and even death.
 It is believed that this case was one of the main drivers behind the increased focus on PMS in the MDR - and it might have been.
 However, if you look at the size of the industry and the number of devices available, the risk of a similar case re-occurring is significant.

 In a recently published Netflix documentary, called "The Bleeding Edge", a filmmaker examines exactly this.
 The film reveals disturbing cases where people have endured serious health issues that are thought to be linked to various medical devices.
 The validity of the information presented in the film can be discussed, but the message that it delivers is strong.